 Overnight standoff in Thurston County ends peacefully

-A man accused of domestic violence finally surrendered to authorities early Tuesday morning, according to the Thurston County Sheriff’s Office.
+A man accused of domestic violence surrendered to authorities early Tuesday morning after a four-hour standoff with deputies, according to the Thurston County Sheriff’s Office.

 The 38-year-old man was arrested on suspicion of domestic violence and felony harassment.
 The victim was his mother, Lt.
 Cameron Simper said Tuesday.

 Deputies were dispatched to the 3000 block of 36th Avenue Northeast about midnight after a report of domestic violence.
-The son, who was armed with a knife, then refused to exit the residence and barricaded himself inside, Simper said.
+The son, who was armed with a knife, refused to come out of the home and barricaded himself inside, Simper said.

 That area of 36th Avenue was closed during the standoff, he said.